 Possibly the first study to contain an extensive empirical study of the GOP was Roll (1973).
-Both Roll (1973) and Fama and Macbeth (1974) suggest that the market portfolio should approximate the GOP and both use an index as a GOP candidate and both are unable to reject the conclusion that the GOP is well approximated by the market portfolio.
-Roll (1973) use the S&P 500, whereas Fama and Macbeth (1974) uses a simple average of returns on common stocks listed on NYSE.
-Using the first order condition as a test of growth optimality is also done by Long (1990) and Hentschel and Long (2004).
-Bicksler and Thorp (1973) assume two different distributions, calculate the implied GOP based on different amounts of leverage and find it to be highly levered.
-Second, many growth sub-optimal portfolios are impossible to separate from the true GOP in practice.
-Rotando and Thorp (1992) calibrate S&P 500 data to a (truncated) normal distribution and calculate the GOP formed by the index and risk-less borrowing.
-This results in a levered position in the index of about 117 percent.
+Both Roll (1973) and Fama and Macbeth (1974) suggests that the market portfolio should approximate the GOP and both use an index as a GOP candidate31 and both are unable to reject the conclusion that the GOP is well approximated by, the market portfolio.
+Using the first order condition as a test of growth optimality is also done by Long (1990), Hentschel and Long (2004).
+Bicksler and Thorp (1973) assumes two different distributions, calculate the implied GOP based on different amounts of leverage and find it to be highly levered.
+Second, many growth suboptimal portfolios, are impossible to separate from the true GOP in practice.
+Rotando and Thorp (1992) calibrates S&P 500 data to a (truncated) normal distribution and calculates the GOP formed by the index and risk-less borrowing.
+This results in a levered position in the index of about 117 per cent.
 Pulley (1983) also reaches the conclusion that the GOP is not a very diversified portfolio.
-However, in Pulley's study, the composition of the GOP and mean-variance based approximations are very similar, see Pulley (1983)[Table 2].
-For general results suggesting the market portfolio to be the result of a representative agent with high risk aversion see for instance the econometric literature related to the equity premium puzzle of Mehra and Prescott (1985).
+However, in Pulleys the study, the composition of the GOP and mean-variance based approximations are very similar, see Pulley (1983) [Table 2].
+For general results suggesting the market portfolio to be the result of a representative agent with high risk aversion, see for instance the econometric literature related to the equity premium puzzle of Mehra and Prescott (1985).
 Some experimental evidence is presented in Gordon, Paradis, and Rorke (1972), showing that as individuals become more wealthy, their investment strategy would approximate that of the GOP.
-Maier, Peterson, and Weide (1977a) conduct simulation studies to investigate the composition of the GOP and the performance of various proxies.
+Maier, Peterson, and Weide (1977a) conducts simulation studies to investigate the composition of the GOP and the performance of various proxies.